AspieSoft/go-ttlcache/readme.md

     // Item2 has expired, but the cache may still hold this value and return it }

-  cache.Touch("Item2") // reset the cache expire time to keep this value longer
+  // reset the cache expire time to keep this value longer cache.Touch("Item2")

+  // change the time to live
+  cache.TTL(1 * time.Hour)

+  // optional also change auto deletion interval cache.TTL(12 * time.Hour, 24 * time.Hour)

 }